Proper Storage of Cannabis 101. How Long Can Marijuana Flower Last?

 Note: storing your cannabis in the fridge or freezer is a no-no.

 Keeping your cannabis stored in an environment with humidity levels between 35-50%relative humidity is essential.
-If cannabis becomes too dry, the terpenes will be will destroyed, and your buds will no longer smell like they should.
+If cannabis becomes too dry, the terpenes will be destroyed, and your buds will no longer smell like they should.
 Underdrying will also negatively affect the way your cannabis burns when consumed.
 Once cannabis is dried and cured correctly it is easy to maintain the humidity levels.

 The best way to achieve this is by utilizing moisture packs such as Boveda Humidipaks, which are designed specifically for cannabis and come in a variety of sizes and RH levels.
 These are a cost efficient and easy to use packets that will self-regulate moisture levels when placed in a sealed container.
 All you have to do is place a packet in your cannabis container, seal it, and forget about it.

-Another way to check RH of your container and cannabis is with a small digital hygro-thermometer.
+Another way to check RH of your container and cannabis is with a small digital hygrometer.
 This is a tool that reads both temperature and relative humidity.
 Just purchase a simple small one and place it in your cannabis container to be able to keep track of the temperature and RH.
 If your sealed container is reading over 50%, open it and let it air out.
-After 15-20 minutes, seal your container for about a minute and then open and check your hygro-thermometer.
+After 15-20 minutes, seal your container for about a minute and then open and check your hygrometer.
 Continue the process until you are within the suggested range.
-If you fall below range (35% RH), add a self-regulating moisture pack and close the container.
+If you fall below the range (35% RH), add a self-regulating moisture pack and close the container.
 This will restore your RH to proper holding levels.

 The recommended storage levels are 35%-50% RH.
 Feel free to experiment with the moisture levels within this range to find out what level you prefer the most.